emanlapponi/defense/presentation/slides.md

 # CLARIN

-- International efforts to develop resources and systems that aim at facilitating NLP ❤️ SSH research
+- Develop resources and systems that aim at facilitating NLP ❤️ SSH research

-- Part of the CLARINO mandate: build a portal for NLP applications running on an HPC cluster, focusing on users with no NLP background
+- Part of the CLARINO mandate: build a portal for NLP applications focusing on users with no NLP background

 ![bg right 100%](figures/clarin-page.png)
 ![bg right vertical 100%](figures/clarino-site.png)

 ---

-Undertaking such projects raises questions:
+### 🤔 Undertaking such a project raises questions:
 - What NLP tools are useful, and for what?
 - How should a system the facilitates their use be designed?
 - Can off-the-shelf tools be integrated?